March 17th, 2017 by Mahdieh Mehrabi

 To create this model, the following modifications were made to the example vehicle:

-The road model was built using the Chassis Dynamics Road building function and the driver has a single lateral controller modification to improve high speed stability.
+The road model was built using the Suspensions Road building function and the driver has a single lateral controller modification to improve high speed stability.

 Please get in touch if you have any questions or have got a topic in mind that you would like us to write about.
 You can submit your questions / topics via: Tech Blog Questions / Topic Suggestion.